-Art of this period is described a variety of ways: Northern European Renaissance, Early Netherlandish, Flemish Primitives, to name the most common.
-Likewise the geographic area covered can vary, and is complicated by the fact that national boundaries, and identities, do not always align with those of today.
-Generally Northern European Renaissance refers to art created in the 16th century in Russia and all northern European countries as far south as Romania, Hungary and Austria.
-France, Italy, Portugal, Spain and the nations bordering the Baltic Sea are typically not included.
+Art of this period is described a variety of ways: Northern European Renaissance, Early Netherlandish, Flemish Primitives, to name a few.
+The geographic area can also vary, and is complicated by the fact that national boundaries, and identities, do not always align with those of today.
+Generally Northern European Renaissance refers to art created in the 16th century (1500s) in Russia and all northern European countries as far south as Romania, Hungary and Austria.
+Excluded countries include France, Italy, Portugal, Spain as well as the nations bordering the Baltic Sea.

 Barb Prior (she/her) Head, Clarence Ward Art Library Supports classes across the College and Conservatory and those using the Allen Memorial Art Museum Subject expert for: |